To prevent and reduce the impact of diabetes a range of local and statewide programs focus on:

 • gain a healthy amount of weight in pregnancy

-Visit the Get Healthy NSW website for further information, or call 1300 806 258 Monday to Friday 8am to 8pm and Saturday 9am to 5pm.
+Visit the Get Healthy NSW website for more details or call 1300 806 258 Monday to Friday from 8am to 8pm and Saturday 9am to 5pm.

 NSW Active and Healthy

-The Active and Healthy website is funded by NSW Health to assist people over 50 and health professionals to find evidence-based physical activity programs and activities across NSW.
-Active and Healthy provides an up-to-date directory for location specific exercise programs, with printable searches and resources to support an active lifestyle.
+The Active and Healthy website helps people over 50 and health professionals to find evidence-based physical activity programs and activities across NSW.
+Active and Healthy provides an up-to-date directory for exercise programs in your local area, with printable searches and resources to support an active lifestyle.

-The website also includes programs delivered by exercise physiologists for the management and treatment of diabetes, through a series of group exercise sessions and educational information.
-Further program details and eligibility for health rebates is available on the individual program listing.
+The website also highlights programs led by exercise physiologists for the management and treatment of diabetes, with group exercise sessions, educational information and details about eligibility for health rebates.

 Accredited exercise physiologists are university-qualified allied health professionals who have the skills and knowledge to prescribe exercise as medicine for those living with chronic conditions like diabetes.
-Find out more about how an exercise physiologist can help you or find an Exercise physiologist near you on Exercise & Sports Science Australia
+Learn more or find an exercise physiologist near you by visiting the Exercise & Sports Science Australia website.

 [back to top]